 Therese had suggested that I get into something more computer-related since my talent and interest seemed to lie in that direction.
 So I began looking for a buyer for the business and investigating new business opportunities.
 Both things seemed to fall into place in 1991.
 I sold the business to Chuck Witmer, and decided to go into the voice mail business.

-While I was trying to get the new business off the ground, the new owner of the inspection business was kindly paying me to continue performing inspections for him.
+While I was trying to get the new business off the ground, Chuck was kindly paying me to continue performing inspections for him.
 This helped a lot because starting the new business was proving much more difficult and expensive than I had envisioned.
-During this period, I took a number of odd jobs — delivering phone books, doing store inventories, and then started delivering pizzas in December 1992.
-The pizza deliver was actually a turning point for us.
+During this period, I took a number of odd jobs — delivering phone books, doing store inventories, and then started delivering Domino’s pizzas in December 1992.
+The pizza delivery job turned out to be a turning point for us.
 We started getting ahead financially for the first time in over a year.
 It was also during this time that we found out that Therese was pregnant again.
 Initially, this had me really worried.
 I really wanted another child, but just didn’t know how we were going to manage it financially.

 Looking back, I was blessed in a number of ways — for humbling myself enough to take a pizza delivery job at age 40, for faithfully serving as a home teacher, and for not letting financial considerations stand in the way of welcoming a child into the world.
 A little faith goes a long way sometimes.

 I loved being a dad.
 One thing I remember about each child is holding them when they were babies.
 My favorite way to hold them was with their head lying on my shoulder and their neck against my neck.
 As a precaution, I always had a cloth over my shoulder as well (underneath them) to catch anything they might burp or throw up.
 Nothing unusual about this, but it was a pleasant experience for me.
 I also learned how to hold them in a more horizontal position with my hand holding one leg and their stomachs lying on my arm.